 Through this work, our aims are to:

 If you feel that your studies have been unfairly disadvantaged by the strike, you can seek advice from our independent team of advisors in Just Ask.
+If you feel like your dissertation has been affected then please contact your school office.

 Throughout the industrial dispute, Bristol SU will: